Malcolm-Abbott/rc0124-code-solutions/react-forms/react-forms-quiz-notes.md

 - What are some advantages of using uncontrolled components?

 Performance, less callback functions running and not having to track state with every keydown.
+You do not need to manually track the values of the inputs.

 - What are some advantages of using controlled components?

 More control over the data being entered, all data is tracked in state with each keydown.
+Easier to share data between components.

 - Which style do you prefer?